FAC9/repos_api_website/README.md

 The gif and some basic information about the film will be displayed on a new page.
 This basic information will be:

-1. brief synopsis
+1. title
-2. director
+2. genre
-3. actors
+3. release year

 ## Why?